jaden-lai/Calorie-Counting-Application/README.md

 user-inputted information about themselves such as height and body weight; they will be able to modify this target based on their goals.

-NOTE: The UI presented in this application references the 'Teller App' and 'JsonSerializationDemo' closely provided in CPSC 210.
+NOTE: The UI presented in this application references the 'Teller App', 'JsonSerializationDemo', and 'Phase 3 EdX GUI' closely provided in
+CPSC 210.

 ## Who will use it?